adrianmcli/next-boilerplate/README.md

 Inside each module, the `index.js` file will have **named exports** for anything that the module chooses to expose to the rest of the app.

-For all other files inside the module, they should all have **default exports** so that each file's responsibility is made clear by what it is exporting.
+For all other files inside the module, they should all be **default exports** so that each file's responsibility is made clear by what it is exporting.
+Note that this is not a hard rule, as Redux actions can be considered an exception to this rule.
+The reasoning for this exception is due to the fact that actions usually are not large enough to warrant their own file.
+As a result, we group them all into one `actions.js` file and use named exports to expose them.

 ## Container-Component model